 While Epping was saved from a second possible strike, it brings up a question every resident should consider.
 How will a tube strike impact my town?
 For those who had to go to work during those 2 days, they discovered that it took longer just to get to the office and back home again.
 This would present a very bad situation for Epping removals scheduled during a strike.

-Some professionals are finding ways to combat the problem and reduce the impact a tube strike can have on productivity.
-During the recent strike, office space was made available to allow workers to find a place with WiFi and basic office amenities.
+Some professionals are finding ways to reduce the impact a tube strike can have on productivity.
+During the recent strike, office space was made available with WiFi and basic office amenities for workers.
 Other businesses are opting for more telecommuting options which will permit employees to work from home in case of emergencies or unexpected situations.

-The London Underground has become a huge part of many people’s lives.
-Thousands use it every day.
+Accordingly, the London underground has become a huge part of many people’s lives.
+So, thousands use it every day.
 Waterloo, the busiest station in the system, accommodates approximately 57,000 people during its 3 hour morning rush hour.
 While the Epping station may not be as busy as Waterloo, it is still a vital route for those living in nearby communities.

-Those who book Epping removals in the coming months should plan for this type of situation.
-It’s the very few things that can have a negative impact if you choose to move to the area.
+Especially, those who book Epping Removals in the coming months should plan for this type of situation.
+So, it’s the very few things that can have a negative impact if you choose to move to the area.

 If possible, have an alternate travel option in mind.
 If not find out if your employer will provide a remote access solution.
 A tube strike can have an enormous impact on residents if they are not prepared.
 The key is planning for the possibility of a strike so you don’t find yourself stuck for hours in traffic.